Abelian Hopf Galois structures from almost trivial commutative nilpotent algebras: Working in the affine group

 \section{Working in the affine group}

-For the remainder of the paper we restrict $G$ to be an elementary abelian $p$-group of $p$-rank $n > 1$.
-For such groups $G$ there are non-trivial commutative nilpotent ring structures $A$ on $G$ with $A^3 = 0$.
-In fact, as shown in [Ch15], the number of isomorphism types of such structures is bounded from below by $p^b$ where $b = O(n^3)$.
+For the remainder of the paper we restrict $G$ to be an elementary abelian $p$-group of $p$-rank $n > 1$, and we consider only commutative nilpotent ring structures $A$ on $(G, +)$ with $A^3 = 0$.
+From [Ch15], it is known that the number of isomorphism types of such structures is bounded from below by $p^b$ where $b = O(n^3)$.